Structural Design and Structural Analysis ✎ Unraveling Engineering

 There are countless chapters that contain several standards for specific structures in Florida.
 To give you a visual of the process of the Structural Design and Analysis, we will explain an NOA or Notice of Acceptance which is a document that originated with the revision of the code.

-Construction projects like the one we mentioned above, are big operations that require a lot of parties and capital to be involved.
+Construction projects like the one we mentioned above, are big operations that involve a lot of capital and parties.
 But imagine how annoying it must be for manufacturers of outside “simple” structures to have to go through that process every time they need to install their product.
-Like we previously mentioned, ALL plans of permanently exposed structures must be installed by a plan sealed and approved by a Professional Engineer, remember? 🙃 Some examples are: fences, canopies, awnings, railings, sun shades, etc…you get the idea.
+Like we previously mentioned, ALL plans of permanently exposed structures must be installed by a plan sealed and approved by a Professional Engineer, remember?
+Some examples are: fences, canopies, awnings, railings, sun shades, etc…you get the idea.

 Structural Design and Analysis for Awnings